 The Golden Triangle is where the borders of Laos, Myanmar, and Thailand meet, and the Mekong River meets the Ruak.
 The official Thai name is Saam Liam Thong Kham.
-However, to the locals it is simply known as Sop Ruak.
-Historically the area is known as being on of the largest producers of opium in the world.
+However, to the locals, it is simply known as Sop Ruak.
+Historically the area is known as being one of the largest producers of opium in the world.
 However, these days, about the only thing that is being cultivated (at least officially) is the tourist trade, and the casinos.
 Although gambling is illegal in Thailand, the Thais flock to the casinos; one in Myanmar and one in Laos.
 Small boats ferry the passengers to the casino of their choice.

 Looking at the Myanmar border.
 The red roof marks the casino complex.